You may be aware of the wise advice that to achieve the best outcomes, you should work on your business, not just in it.

 - Once you have brought your website up to date, you may choose to investigate paid search engine marketing, such as Google Ads.

-Google My Business (GMB) is a free online listing that can help your business appear in local searches on Google.
+A Google Business Profile (formerly known as Google My Business) is a free online listing that can help your business appear in local searches on Google.
 It also allows clients to add reviews, which is a powerful marketing tool.
-If you don’t have a listing, you can get started by following Google’s step by step guidelines.
-GMB listings are available for businesses without a ‘bricks and mortar’ presence, servicing a particular area, as well as more traditional storefronts that customers can visit.
+If you don’t have a listing, you can get started by following our step by step guide.
+Google Business listings are available for businesses without a ‘bricks and mortar’ presence, servicing a particular area, as well as more traditional storefronts that customers can visit.

-Areas to optimise on your GMB listing include:
+Areas to optimise on your Google Business Profile include:

 - adding original photos of your products/service